 Prizes can be determined based on levels such as: if you roll one 6 you earn a small prize, but two sixes in a row wins a larger prize as it’s less likely.

-Probability Project Ideas
+Probability Carnival Games Project Ideas

 I recently discovered a blog post by another teacher who has done this project!
 Check out her sample student work.

-About the writer: I’m a 7th grade math and science teacher in an American International School in Abu Dhabi.
+About the author: I’m a 7th grade math and science teacher in an American International School in Abu Dhabi.
 I have a passion for creating resources that help teachers!
 Learn more about me here.